qgadrian/elixir_git_hooks/README.md

 #### Troubleshooting in docker containers

-The `mix_path` configuration can be use to run mix hooks on a Docker container.
+The `mix_path` configuration can be used to run mix hooks on a Docker container.
 If you have a TTY error running mix in a Docker container use `docker exec --tty $(docker-compose ps -q web) mix` as the `mix_path`.
 See this [issue](https://github.com/qgadrian/elixir_git_hooks/issues/82) as reference.

-### Auto install

-To disable the automatic install of the git hooks set the configuration key `auto_install` to `false`.

-### Hook configuration

-One or more git hooks can be configured, those hooks will be the ones [installed](#installation) in your git project.

-Currently there are supported two configuration options:

-  * **tasks**: A list of the commands that will be executed when running a git hook.
-[See types of tasks](#type-of-tasks) for more info.
-  * **verbose**: If true, the output of the mix tasks will be visible.
-This can be configured globally or per git hook.
-  * **branches**: Allow or forbid the hook configuration to run (or not) in certain branches using `whitelist` or `blacklist` configuration (see example below).You can use regular expressions to match a branch name.

 ### Example config